-Support these proposals when they appear to offer a potentially effective method for enhancing shareholder value.
+Taft-Hartley Advisory Services Recommendation: Support these proposals when they appear to offer a potentially

 International Operations

 The rise of globalization has put increasing importance on the need for U.S. companies to periodically monitor their business operations abroad.
 As a means to preserve brand integrity and protect against potentially costly litigation and negative public relations, Taft-Hartley Advisory Services generally supports shareholder proposals which call for a report on the company's core business policies and procedures of its operations outside the United States.